-Dual Enrollment allows students to apply their college level work to both their high school curriculum and their college curriculum.
+Dual credit allows students to apply their college level work to both their high school curriculum and their college curriculum.

 Students are responsible for confirming their high school’s dual credit/dual enrollment policy with their high school counselor/designee.
 The student’s high school of record is responsible for determining how credit is awarded and/or posted toward high school graduation.

-Students are required to meet with their UA Early College Academic Advisor and submit a course request each term.
-The student will indicate on the course request, if he/she is planning to take a course for dual credit.
-If the student indicates the course is for dual credit, he/she will be asked for the appropriate email address based on the type of school they attend.
+Students are required to meet with their UA Early College academic advisor and submit a course request each term.
+The student will indicate on the course request if he/she is planning to take a course for dual credit.
+If the student indicates the course is for dual credit, he/she will be asked for the appropriate email address based on the type of school attending.